-Online Speed Dynamics Speed Level dflt= Min Gov (Low Idle, Max Gov)
+ONLINE SPEED DYNAMICS SPEED LEVEL dflt= Min Gov (Low Idle, Max Gov)

 For Mechanical Drive only.
-When Speed increases above this value the control switches to Online Dynamics.
+When Speed increases above this value, the control switches to Online Dynamics.
 The value default is Minimum Governor.

 This allows scaling of the number for display on the gauge on the 505 runtime screen for this controller.
-If the number is too big or small to be displayed correctly or as desired, us this setting to multiply by a factor of 10.
+If the number is too big or small to be displayed correctly or as desired, use this setting to multiply by a factor of 10.